-Minor Corridors: No Inner Urban Transect 60 to 80 Within the Neighbourhood designation: Existing lots with a frontage generally 15 metres or wider: - Target of 50 per cent for Low-rise buildings; - Target of 5 per cent for Midrise or taller buildings; Minor Corridors: No minimum Outer Urban Transect 40 to 60 Within the Neighborhood designation: Existing lots with a frontage generally 15 metres or wider: - Target of 50 per cent for Low-rise buildings; - Target of 5 per cent for Midrise or taller buildings; Minor Corridors: No minimum Suburban Transect 40 to 60
+Inner Urban Transect 60 to 80 Target of 5 per cent for Midrise or taller buildings; All other cases: none Minor Corridors: No minimum Within the Neighbourhood designation: Existing lots with a frontage generally 15 metres or wider: Target of 50 per cent for Low-rise buildings; Target of 5 per cent for Midrise or taller buildings; Outer Urban Transect 40 to 60 Minor Corridors: No minimum Within the Neighborhood designation: Existing lots with a frontage generally 15 metres or wider: - Target of 50 per cent for Low-rise buildings; - Target of 5 per cent for Mid- rise or taller buildings; Minor Corridors: No minimum Suburban Transect 40 to 60

 1 Net hectares refers to privately-owned lands prior to any potential severance or division and excludes private road areas that provide the same function of a public right-of-way.
 The expressed density ranges are targets with respect to existing and new development in combination and individual sites may be lower or higher than the indicated targets as provided for in Policy 12 c) below.
-[Amendment 5, By-law 2023-403, Omnibus 1 item 5, September 13, 2023]